mikeharding/snowflake-catalog/README.md

 The dashboard is created using a combination of data from `snowflake.account_usage` views and locally copied data from the views to enhance performance.

 The filters are based on snowflake.account_usage.tables.
 You can refresh the filter values daily or hourly.

+To build the dashboard, follow these steps:

+1- Create the local tables based on snowflake.account_usage views.
+2- Created the Dashboard Filters
+3- Create the Dashboard Tiles

+## Create Local Tables